rabinson2004/KAIBURR_TASK_1/README.md

-Here's a polished and properly formatted version of your **Docker Deployment Guide** suitable for a `README.md` file:

----

-# 🐳 Docker Deployment Guide – Full-Stack Task Manager App
+# Task 2 - Docker Deployment Guide – Full-Stack Task Manager App

 This guide explains how to containerize and run your **full-stack Task Manager application** using Docker and Docker Compose.
 The stack includes: